jackbrookes/flask-personal-website/content/my-work.md

 ### Haptic Handwriting

 Handwriting is an important life skill, but many children underperform.
 Here I developed a simple handwriting task that allows children to virtually practice handwriting with haptic interventions that potentially improve learning rate.
 The Unity application communicates to a Phantom Omni haptic pen system.
-We tested this in a primary school, which was then features on the BBC Inside Out program.
+We tested this in a primary school, which was then featured on the BBC Inside Out program.

 <img src="/static/image/handwriting.png" width="500"/>